-These wasps are a large and diverse group of small to medium sized insect parasites.
+These wasps are a large and diverse group of small to medium sized insect parasitoids.
 One group of very small species (sometimes called aphid wasps) parasitizes aphids.
-Larger species parasitize a wide variety of caterpillars, sawflies, beetles, and other insects.
+Larger species parasitize a variety of caterpillars, sawflies, beetles and other insects.

 External evidence of these parasites’ activity is often more obvious than with the tachinid flies.
 Parasitized aphids typically become swollen and discolored and are referred to as “mummies.”
 Other common braconid wasps spin conspicuous pupal cocoons on or near the dead host insect.

-This is another large and divers group closely related to the braconids.
+This is another large and diverse group closely related to the braconids.
 They tend to be larger than braconids, and none are small enough to parasitize aphids.
-They attack a very wide variety of caterpillars, flies, beetles, and other insects.
+They attack a wide assortment of caterpillars, flies, beetles and other insects.

-Not all ichneumonids can be considered beneficial as some attack other parasites (know as hyperparasitism).
+Not all ichneumonids can be considered beneficial because some attack other parasitoids (know as hyperparasitism).
 They kill the host insect, but populations of the primary parasite (usually a braconid or other ichneumonid) are reduced.

-This is a small family of very minute wasps, just large enough to be seen with the unaided eye.
+This is a small family of tiny wasps, just large enough to be seen with the unaided eye.
 They are parasites of the eggs of a variety of moths.
 The female wasp inserts its egg into the pests’ egg and the larva completes its development inside the egg.

-These wasps have been released to control crop pests.
+These wasps are commercially available for release to control crop pests.
 This is sometimes successful, but correct identification of the wasp species is essential as some species are rather host or habitat specific.
 Timing of such releases with the occurrence of the pests’ egg stage is also critical.
 The best results have been achieved with several releases of large numbers of wasps.

 Tachinid Flies (Plate 16)